kelvan/ausgsteckt/README.rst

 * python >= 3.4 (<3.6 untested)
 * postgresql with postgis
-* see requirements.txt (dev libs like image stuff for easythumbnails, psql libs for psycopg2, ...)
+* see requirements.txt (dev libs like image stuff for easythumbnails, ...)

 Quickstart
 ==========